-- Contribute to establishing and managing the randomised control trial. - Participate in research independently and as a member of a research team - Produce quality conference and seminar papers and publications. - Effective supervision of research support staff. - Produce publications arising from scholarship and research, such as books and peer reviewed journals. - Identify sources of funding to support individual or collaborative projects and prepare grant submissions. - Supervision or co-supervision of major honours or postgraduate research projects and supervise or co-supervise Research Higher Degree and Honours students. - Contribute to data collection and analysis, using specialised programs for qualitative/quantitative data assessment such as SPSS and ensuring standards are met. - Develop and maintain effective working relationships with colleagues and stakeholders.
+- Contribute to establishing and managing the two research projects, including redaction of research protocol and application to Ethics and Governance Committees. - Participate in research independently and as a member of a research team.

+- Produce quality conference and seminar papers and publications. - Effective supervision of research support staff. - Produce publications arising from scholarship and research, such as books and peer reviewed journals. - Identify sources of funding to support individual or collaborative projects and prepare grant submissions. - Supervision or co-supervision of major honours or postgraduate research projects and supervise or co-supervise Research Higher Degree and Honours students. - Undergo Good Clinical Practice training and provide work following these standards. - Contribute to data collection and analysis, using specialised programs for qualitative/quantitative data assessment such as SPSS and ensuring standards are met. - Develop and maintain effective working relationships with colleagues and stakeholders.